-The mPower1 middleware platform defines and implements an open platform to simplify and speed up the task of developing and deploying services (in a SOA environment) for elderly and persons with cognitive disabilities.
-The project develops the platform as a suite of independent building blocks supporting:
+The mPower middleware platform defines and implements an open platform to simplify and speed up the task of developing and deploying services (in a SOA environment) for elderly and persons with cognitive disabilities.
+The project developed the platform as a suite of independent building blocks supporting:

-- Integration of SMART HOUSE and sensor technology - Interoperability between profession and institution specific systems (e.g. Hospital Information System) - Secure and safe information management, including both social and medical information - Mobile users which often change context and tools
+- Mobile users who often change context and tools. - Integration of smart house and sensor technology; - Interoperability between profession and institution specific systems (e.g. Hospital Information System); - Secure and safe information management, including both social and medical information;